Levitron: The top device

-To levitate the top, a plastic plate is placed on top of the magnetic base, and the top is spun on the plate at between 25-50 rotations per second (1500-3000 rpm).
+To levitate the top, a plastic plate is placed on top of the magnetic base, and the top is spun on the plate at 25–50 rotations per second (1500–3000 rpm).
 If too slow, the top falls over and slides off sideways; if too fast it does not orient itself to follow magnetic flux as it moves, and slides off.
-Since it can be difficult to spin the top fast enough by hand, Creative Gifts makes a battery-powered, hand held device to spin the top with an electric motor.
+Since it can be difficult to spin the top fast enough by hand, Creative Gifts produced a battery-powered, hand held device to spin the top with an electric motor.
 Next, the plate is lifted by hand until, if conditions are right, the top rises above it to an equilibrium point.
 The top must also be weighted with washers of various sizes supplied in the kit.
 If too heavy it will not rise above the plate; if too light it flies off.

 After a few minutes, the top falls when air friction slows it below the critical speed.
-Air temperature, air currents, ground vibration, and power source interruptions also alter the delicate equilibrium necessary to keep the top stable.
-More expensive laboratory versions can sustain a levitating top indefinitely by sustaining the top rotation actively compensating for aberrations in rotation.
+Air temperature, air currents, and vibrations of the base, also alter the delicate equilibrium necessary to keep the top stable.
+More expensive laboratory versions can sustain a levitating top indefinitely by sustaining the top rotation, actively compensating for aberrations in rotation.
 The makers of the Levitron have developed a "Perpetuator", which sits under the Levitron and sends out an additional magnetic pulse.
 The additional force nudges the spinning top enough to maintain a constant speed.
 With a constant speed, and with the Levitron perfectly level, the Levitron top can spin for longer periods of time.